ajdavis/emptysquare-hugo/emptysquare/content/holy-cross.md

 type = "post"
 +++

 March 5, 2024.
 Monks at [Holy Cross](https://holycrossmonastery.com/), an Anglican Benedictine monastery in the Hudson Valley.
+See [part 2 here](/holy-cross-2/).

 {{< gallery path="holy-cross" >}}